-User satisfaction with the dialing experience and perception of voice quality are the foremost evaluation factors...

-User satisfaction with the dialing experience and perception of voice quality are the foremost factors when making a phone call.
-Users assign descriptive adjectives (good, OK, poor, terrible) to voice quality.
+used to judge quality of phone calls.
+Users assign descriptive adjectives -- good, OK, poor or terrible -- to voice quality.
 The user's judgment of voice quality is subjective.
 If you know the caller well and understand his speech patterns, even a poor connection can carry an understandable conversation.

 Good clarity is the primary description of an acceptable voice call.
 Clarity is the speech clearness, fidelity, intelligibility and lack of distortion.
 The following five components define the elements of sound quality for one direction of a call: